 Porous engine block

-There's nothing you can do about a porous engine block, because it'll have been faulty from the day it was moulded.
-Having said that, any leaks that may arise from a porous block will be minor and if they surface within the manufacturer's warranty period the engine should be replaced free of charge.
+Caused by contaminants which got into the metal during the manufacturing process, voids in the casting often cause no issues at all for a long time.
+Eventually a poorly cast block can start to seep and leak, either oil or coolant, from the area where the imperfections are.
+There's nothing you can do about a porous engine block, because it'll have been faulty from the day it was molded.
+Having said that, any leaks that may arise from a porous block should be minor and if they surface within the manufacturer's warranty period the engine should be replaced free of charge.